iambrainstorming/iambrainstorming.github.io/src/chapters/complicatedness-of-sexuality.md

 ## Sexuality definition

 Human sexuality is the way people experience and express themselves sexually.
 This involves biological, erotic, physical, emotional, social, or spiritual feelings and behaviors.
-So **definition of sexuality is nuanced, board and multifaceted**.
+So **definition of sexuality is nuanced, broad and multifaceted**.

 ![](images/image.png)